Davis Lake Largemouth Bass Fishing

 Like many Central Oregon lakes, Davis Lake is open year-round, at least below the boat ramp on Odell Creek.

-Above the ramp, Odell Creek opens for catch-and-releast trout fishing from the fourth Saturday in May through Oct.
+Above the ramp, Odell Creek opens for catch-and-release trout fishing from late May through Oct.
 31. Be sure to check for the latest regulations.

 When to Fish